Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 884,363 people, 356,797 houses or apartments, and a median cost of homes of $1,314,372, San Francisco house prices are not only among the most expensive in California, San Francisco real estate also is some of the most expensive in all of America.
+With a population of 884,363, 358,772 total housing units (homes and apartments), and a median house value of $1,304,885, San Francisco house prices are not only among the most expensive in California, San Francisco real estate also is some of the most expensive in all of America.

-Large apartment complexes or high rise apartments are the single most common housing type in San Francisco, accounting for 46.89% of the city's housing units.
-Other types of housing that are prevalent in San Francisco include duplexes, homes converted to apartments or other small apartment buildings ( 21.22%), single-family detached homes ( 19.65%), and a few row houses and other attached homes ( 12.01%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in San Francisco, accounting for 46.68% of the city's housing units.
+Other types of housing that are prevalent in San Francisco include duplexes, homes converted to apartments or other small apartment buildings ( 21.33%), single-family detached homes ( 19.97%), and a few row houses and other attached homes ( 11.81%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in San Francisco primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 San Francisco has a mixture of owner-occupied and renter-occupied housing.